Sliweczkowa/PathFinding/readme.md

 ## A little bit about the project

 This project implements two pathfinding algorithms: Dijkstra's Algorithm and A* in Julia.
-The program is a CLI application finding the shortest path between two points on a map while avoiding obstacles.
+The program consists in finding the shortest path between two points on a map while avoiding obstacles either by command line or CLI application.

 ## Prerequisites